Baptism

 The Sacraments of initiation always are concluded with the distribution of Holy Communion to the newly-baptized.
 This practice reveals that Orthodoxy views children from their infancy as important members of the Church.
 There is never time when the young are not part of God's people.

 Chrismation is also the entry point into the Church for adults who have been baptized in a different denomination that believes and baptizes in the name of the Father, Son, and Holy Spirit, (The Holy Trinity).
-It is not typical for those who have been previously baptized in the Trinity to be baptized again, but instead are received in the Sacrament of Christmation.
+It is not typical for those who have been previously baptized in the Trinity to be baptized again, but instead are received in the Sacrament of Chrismation.